 Master of Arts in Women’s & Gender Studies / Master of Library and Information Science

-The Master of Arts in Women’s & Gender Studies / Master of Library and Information Science Coordinated Degree Program consists of combined Women’s & Gender Studies (WGS prefixed or cross-listed) and Library and Information Science coursework.
+The Master of Arts in Women’s & Gender Studies / Master of Library and Information Science Coordinated Degree Program consists of 54-60 credits in combined Women’s & Gender Studies (WGS prefixed or cross-listed) and Library and Information Science coursework.
 Candidates for the coordinated degree program will be expected to fulfill the degree requirements of both programs within seven years, in compliance with Graduate School policies.
 Degrees will be awarded simultaneously.

 Students will acquire skills in information organization and retrieval and will be prepared to handle the information sources and services in the area of Women’s & Gender Studies.
-Students will become knowledgeable about relevant information seeking behavior and broader policy issues, and familiar with research, issues, and scholarship in the interdisciplinary fields of Women’s & Gender Studies.
+Students will become knowledgeable about relevant information seeking behavior and broader policy issues, and familiar with research, issues, and scholarship in the interdisciplinary field of Women’s & Gender Studies.

 The Master of Arts in Women’s & Gender Studies / Master of Library and Information Science program prepares students for positions as information specialists in institutions of higher learning, libraries and research centers which frequently require a subject masters in addition to an MLIS.

-Students are admitted to both graduate programs separately, and admission requirements are consistent with those specified by the UWM Graduate School, the MA in Women’s & Gender Studies program in the College of Letter and Science, and the MLIS Program of the School of Information Studies.
+Students are admitted to both graduate programs separately, and admission requirements are consistent with those specified by the UWM Graduate School, the MA in Women’s & Gender Studies Program in the College of Letters and Science, and the MLIS Program of the School of Information Studies.